About the journal

 Funding details (if any)

 Please note that if you decide to use third-party material in your paper, you should obtain all necessary permission to reuse such material.
-The use of short extracts of text is usually allowed on a limited basis without securing formal permission, provided that the work is correctly cited, but if the material you wish to include in your article is covered by copyright (e.g. pictures, images, tables etc.) or is subject to explicit permission to publish (e.g. oral interviews, unpublished archive material, private writings like letters and diaries, etc.), the authors will need to obtain written permission from the copyright owner prior to final submission.
+The use of short extracts of text is usually allowed on a limited basis without securing formal permission, provided that the work is correctly cited.
+If any material you wish to include in your article is covered by copyright (e.g. pictures, images, tables etc.) or is subject to explicit permission to publish (e.g. oral interviews, unpublished archive material, private writings like letters and diaries, etc.), the authors will need to obtain written permission from the copyright owner prior to final submission.
 In absence of such permission, the Editors will not publish any material protected by copyright.
 As for copyright of articles, this will remain with the authors who will be entitled to share, copy, and upload their articles in public repositories (e.g. http://www.academia.edu), under condition of indicating CEIWJ as the original place of publication (also if they re-use their articles with modifications).